AmirShkolnik/DidYouKnow/README.md

 The site was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:

-1. Go to the repository on GitHub.com
+1. Go to the repository on GitHub.com.
 2. Select 'Settings' near the top of the page.
 3. Select 'Pages' from the menu bar on the left of the page.
 4. Under 'Source' select the 'Branch' dropdown menu and select the main branch.
 5. Once selected, click the 'Save'.
 6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

-The live link can be found here - [Jungle Quiz](https://amirshkolnik.github.io/JungleQuiz/)
+The live link can be found here - [Jungle Quiz](https://amirshkolnik.github.io/JungleQuiz/).

 ### How to Fork

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Jungle Quiz](https://github.com/AmirShkolnik/JungleQuiz)
+2. Go to the repository for this project - [Jungle Quiz](https://github.com/AmirShkolnik/JungleQuiz).
 3. Click the Fork button in the top right corner.

 ### How to Clone